-Waxworms are the larval stage of the Greater Wax Moth (Galleria mellonella).
-These soft-bodied larvae make excellent treats for reptiles, amphibians, and birds.
+Waxworms are the juvenile stage of the Greater Wax Moth (Galleria mellonella).
+These soft-bodied grubs make great treats for reptiles, amphibians, and birds alike!

 How often can waxworms be offered?